 What Kind of Art May You Purchase?

-For quality control and liability purposes, all orders for the venues are fulfilled through Clark, and all art from approved artists are mailed to him.
+For quality control and liability purposes, all orders for the venues are fulfilled through Clark, and all art from approved artists is mailed to him.

-Here is some of the artists’ products we have seen:
+Here are some of the artists’ products we have seen:

 - Clay birds